 As the California healthcare landscape continues to evolve and coordination of care for patients continues to rise, the State's intent is to support health providers by clarifying federal and state law.
 As a result, the State wishes to contribute to the dialogue taking place among stakeholders through this authoritative guidance so that patient-centric care solutions can continue to be developed.

 Direct any questions or requests for additional information associated with this publication to:

-Elaine Scordakis, M.S.
-Assistant Director California Office of Health Information Integrity (CalOHII) 1215 O Street, 11th Floor, MS-08 Sacramento, CA 95814 SHIGinformation@ohi.ca.gov
+Center for Data Insights and Innovation (CDII) 1215 O Street, 11th Floor, MS-08 Sacramento, CA 95814 SHIGinformation@chhs.ca.gov

 Appendix 1 - SHIG Participants